Master of Educational Technology and Applied Learning Sciences: FAQ

 No. Because of the different educational goals of each program, their admissions processes are separate and applications are not typically shared between the programs.
 As noted in the previous question, the programs are designed to address different goals.

-May I apply to both the Masters and Ph.D. program?
+May I apply to both the Master and Ph.D. program?

 Yes, you may apply to both programs, but students usually prefer one to the other.
 The programs have been designed to address different goals, as stated above.